ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 }
 ```

-Notice how we are asserting stuff to make sure they are in the boundaries or exists?
+Notice how we are asserting stuff to make sure they are in the boundaries or exist?
 When we call our constructor we have to make sure of two things.
-First, we have to start listining incoming traffic without blocking.
+First, we have to start listening incoming traffic without blocking.
 Second, we need a way to control of the flow of our node.
 There are many ways to do it, but in our case we'll do it with channels.

 This is how our `eventLoop` works in a nutshell.